-Traditional Acupuncture as practiced in our Worcester based clinic is a healthcare system based on ancient principles which go back nearly 2,000 years.
+Traditional Acupuncture Worcester is a healthcare system based on ancient principles which go back nearly 2,000 years.
 At its core is a positive model of good health and function, with pain and illness being read as signs that the body is out of balance.
 The overall aim of acupuncture treatment is to restore the body’s equilibrium.
-What makes traditional acupuncture uniquely suited to modern life is that physical, emotional and mental are seen as interdependent.
+What makes traditional acupuncture Worcester uniquely suited to modern life is that physical, emotional and mental are seen as interdependent.
 In this it reflects what many people now perceive as the connection between the different aspects of their lives.

-> The first known book of Chinese Medicine, ‘The Yellow Emperor’s Inner Classic’, dates back to between the first century BC and the first century AD.
+The first known book of Chinese Medicine, ‘The Yellow Emperor’s Inner Classic’, dates back to between the first century BC and the first century AD.
 All styles of acupuncture currently practiced around the world trace their roots back to this text.

 Without the help of modern scientific equipment, ancient Chinese scholars discovered many now familiar aspects of biomedical science, such as the effect of emotional stress on the immune system.
 Traditional Acupuncturists are no less scientific or sophisticated than western clinicians in their understanding of how the body functions, although to this day they use terminology that reflects Chinese medicine’s cultural and historic origins.

 In China during the early part of the twentieth century traditional medicine fell out of fashion as symptomatic healthcare treatments were imported from the West along with other cultural influences.
 Calls by western trained doctors to ban traditional Chinese medicine were rejected by the National Medical Assembly in Shanghai on the 17th March 1929.
 This day is still celebrated every year as Chinese Doctors’ Day.